alehander92/gara/README.md

 # nim-experiment

-# DON'T USE, NOT READY
-README and project in progress

-An experiment in building a nim macro-based pattern matching library.
+A nim macro-based pattern matching library.

 ### DSL

-A macro `match` generates an if construct for now.
+A library that provides a `match` macro which can be used as a pattern matching multibranch construct.
+A `matches` macro which returns true if a value is matched.
+A `maybeMatches` macro which returns an `Option[tuple]` of the matched "variables".

 ```nim